vicgarcia/getmarried/README.md

 A simple Django application I built to power the website for my upcoming wedding.

-Utilizes services from Stripe (https://stripe.com) and Plivo (https://plivo.com)
+Utilizes services from Stripe, Plivo, and Mapbox

 See it in action at https://GertieAndVicGetMarried.com